-- 3.3 All students admitted to any of the courses shall be required to pay at the time of joining and also in subsequent semesters prevalent tuition and other fees as prescribed by the Institute till they are on roll. - 3.4 Foreign nationals may be admitted as per Government of India norms. - 3.5 The Institute reserves the right to cancel the admission of any student, and ask him/her to discontinue his/her studies at any stage of the semester on grounds of unsatisfactory academic performance, irregular attendance in classes, any act of indiscipline or misconduct.
+- 3.3 All students admitted to any of the courses shall be required to pay at the time of joining and also in subsequent semesters prevalent tuition and other fees as prescribed by the Institute till they are on roll. - 3.4 Foreign nationals may be admitted as per Government of India norms. - 3.5 The Institute reserves the right to cancel the admission of any student, and ask him/her to leave the programme at any stage on grounds of unsatisfactory academic performance, irregular attendance in classes and/or any act of indiscipline or misconduct.